What is the difference between Vascular and Endovascular Interventions

 Aspect Vascular Surgery Endovascular Intervention

-Incision Size Large (several inches) Small puncture (2-3mm)
+Incision Size Large (several inches) Small puncture (2–3 mm)

-Anesthesia General anesthesia Local or conscious sedation
+Anaesthesia General anaesthesia Local or conscious sedation

 Hospital Stay 3–10 days Same day to 1 day